aharita/engineer-to-leader/docs/junior-to-senior/module-6/index.md

 ---
 # Module 6: Ownership & Accountability (The "Bus Factor")

 **You built it.
 You run it.
-You fix it.**
+You fix it.
+You cry about it at 3 AM.**

 Junior engineers think their job ends when the PR is merged.
-Senior engineers know that’s when the job *starts*.
+Senior engineers know that's when the job *starts*.
+And also when the anxiety dreams begin.

 Ownership means caring about the outcome, not just the output.
 It means you don't sleep well if you know there is a critical bug in production.
+(You're not being paranoid.
+The bug is real.
+It's always real.)

 ---